fivetrans/FX-888D-Transformer-PCB-FX-888D-Transformer-PCB/src/kubernetes-helm/NOTES.md

 ## Ingress and port forwarding

-When configuring [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) for your Kubernetes cluster, note that by def
+When configuring [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) for your Kubernetes cluster, note that by default Kubernetes will bind to a specific interface's IP rather than localhost or all interfaces.
+This is why you need to use the Kubernetes Node's IP when connecting - even if there's only one Node as in the case of Minikube.
+Port forwarding in Remote - Containers will allow you to specify `<ip>:<port>` in either